famousj/the-little-hooner/hooner.md

 ## The <strike>Five</strike> Four Rules

 ###  The Law of Head
-> The primitive `head` is defined only for cells and non-null lists.
+> The primitive 'head' is defined only for cells and non-null lists.

 ### The Law of Tail
 > The primitive `tail` is defined only for cells and non-null lists.
 The `tail` of any non-null list is always another list.